This is how we Swedes can protect the Amazon and support its environmental fighters

 The Amazon must not be destroyed in the shadow of the pandemic

-Out with Bolsonaro, it says on the Cretan Kaingang's mouth guard.
-Crete Kaingang is the coordinator of Brazil's Indigenous Peoples' Association APIB.
+Out with Bolsonaro, it says on Kretã Kaingang's mouthguard.
+Kretã Kaingang is coordinator at Brazil's Indigenous Association APIB.
 Photo: Matheus Alves

 Of: Alex Brekke

-The corona pandemic has diminished attention around the Amazon.
-Then the Brazilian government takes the opportunity to change laws to reduce the protection of the rainforest.
-Now it is extra important that we demand that the forest and the rights of indigenous peoples are protected, writes Alex Brekke on Amazon Watch Sweden.
+The corona pandemic means that attention to the Amazon has decreased.
+Then Brazil's government takes the opportunity to change laws to reduce protection for the rainforest.
+Now it is especially important that we demand that the forest and the rights of indigenous peoples be protected, writes Alex Brekke on Amazon Watch Sweden.

 June 17, 2020, Debate